v8/v8.dev/src/blog/v8-nodejs.md

 ## Want to try bleeding-edge Node.js?

 If you’re excited to test the newest V8 features in Node and don’t mind using bleeding edge, unstable software, you can try out our integration branch [here](https://github.com/v8/node/tree/vee-eight-lkgr).
-[V8 is continuously integrated into Node](https://ci.chromium.org/p/v8/builders/luci.v8.ci/V8%20Linux64%20-%20node.js%20integration) before V8 hits Node master, so we can catch issues early.
-Be warned though, this is more experimental than Node master.
+[V8 is continuously integrated into Node](https://ci.chromium.org/p/v8/builders/luci.v8.ci/V8%20Linux64%20-%20node.js%20integration) before V8 hits Node.js, so we can catch issues early.
+Be warned though, this is more experimental than Node.js tip-of-tree.